-This recipe has become a household favorite.
-While it certainly isn’t what most would consider health food, it is after all, a vegan peanut butter cookie that will satisfy anyone.
-It is also a very easy and fast recipe so it is perfect for people new to baking or cooks who want to share the experience with children.
+A delicious, gluten free recipe that uses flax “eggs” as a egg replacement.
+Satisfying and sweet – they will quickly become a favorite.
+These vegan peanut butter cookies will satisfy anyone.
+It is also a very easy and fast recipe so it is perfect for people new to baking.

 - 2 cups creamy peanut butter

 - 1 cup packed light brown sugar* (see notes)

 - 2 tsp baking soda

 - 1/2 tsp salt